ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](od_o4x4.gif)](od_o4x4.gif)
 [![\[IM Output\]](od_o8x8.gif)](od_o8x8.gif)

-The number of effective or pseudo-level patterns produced by a specific ordered dither, is typically (by not always) equal to the number of pixels in the pattern plus one.
+The number of effective or pseudo-level patterns produced by a specific ordered dither, is typically (but not always) equal to the number of pixels in the pattern plus one.
 As such a '`o3x3`' ordered dither will produce 3×3+1 or 10 effective grey levels per channel (black, white, and 8 artificial gray patterns) in the resulting image.

 Also shown above are two special minimal dither threshold maps:

 1.  a straight '50% threshold' non-dither, which does not produce any extra grey levels and
-2.  a 'checks' or checkerboard dither pattern, that only inserts a single pattern to add a extra 'pseudo-level' to the resulting gradient.
+2.  a 'checks' or checkerboard dither pattern, that only inserts a single pattern to add an extra 'pseudo-level' to the resulting gradient.

 ### Digital Halftone Dithers {#halftone}